The End of the Age

 The Old Covenant age officially ended when the physical temple was destroyed in AD 70 (Matt.
 24:2–3, 34).
 This is also when the everlasting New Covenant age[2] officially began.
 The fact that there has not been another (Jewish) temple for two thousand years should put a big exclamation point on all this.
 It’s as if God himself is intentionally preventing another temple from being built, as if to say: “There is a New Covenant now…and it’s here to stay!”

-For more information about these issues, see my book The End Is Here, available summer 2024.
+For more information about these issues, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 Alex Polyak, The Bible Fulfilled 10/27/23